-Air Force Gaming & Esports is a community based gaming organization comprised of the world’s greatest Airmen.
-Our aim is to recruit the leaders of tomorrow, retain the Airmen of today, and strengthen each wingman's resiliency through friendship, accountability, and mentorship.
+Air Force Gaming & Esports is a community based gaming organization comprised of the world’s greatest Airmen and Guardians.
+Our aim is to recruit the leaders of tomorrow, retain the Airmen and Guardians of today, and strengthen each wingman's resiliency through friendship, accountability, and mentorship.
 Join your teammates on AF Gaming ESports.

-ACC’s “The Bridge” is meant to Connect People and Strengthen Units and Communities.
-Developed by the ACC A1 to share materials command-wide.
-“The Bridge”, consolidates resources to to help Airmen and Guardians find reliable information for challenging personal and professional issues quickly.
+ACC’s “The Bridge” strives to Connect People and Strengthen Units and Communities.
+Developed by the ACC A1 to share materials command-wide, “The Bridge” consolidates resources to to help Airmen and Guardians find reliable information for challenging personal and professional issues quickly.

 Five Minutes to Thrive

-Each new day seems to present us with opportunities to adapt and overcome various challenges placed on our paths.
-How we adapt to change in our lives is influenced by numerous internal and external factors, but recognizing that we have tools at our disposal can help us feel like purposeful actors and not merely bystanders in the change process.
+Each new day presents us with opportunities to adapt and overcome challenges placed on our paths.
+How we adapt to change in our lives is influenced by numerous internal and external factors.
+We have tools at our disposal to help us feel like purposeful actors in our lives and not merely bystanders.
 Check out the tips from Five Minutes to Thrive.